rafal0kiljan-dev/Webpage_Schedule-CSV/README.md

-> # Blender plugin for creating walking animations using machine learning 🤖 🦿⚙️🦿

-> [!IMPORTANT]
+> # A website that will help you plan your schedule

 > # Install:
 > - Java
 > - Maven